 What is the Difference Between Physical Therapy and Physiatry?

-In a previous blog, we discussed the role of a Physiatrist and how these medical professionals are most apt to work with patients to increase function as opposed to immediately recommend surgery.
-At the Michigan Center for Regenerative Medicine, we’re extremely passionate about leveraging the power of physiatry to help people avoid surgery, reduce pain and regain additional movement and function in their lives.
+In a previous blog, we discussed the role of a Physiatrist and how these Physicians specialize in working with patients to decrease pain, maximize non-surgical options, and improve function.
+At the Michigan Center for Regenerative Medicine, we’re extremely passionate about leveraging our knowledge of human anatomy and physiology to help people reduce pain and improve their function and enjoy an active lifestyle.

 One question that we’re often asked is what’s the difference between physical therapy and Physiatry?
 While the two may sound similar, they occupy different roles of care in medicine.
 In this blog, we will discuss the different roles of these 2 very different fields.

 Physiatrists are board certified physicians specializing in function.

 Physiatrists are board certified physicians who are highly specialized in the diagnosis and treatments of neuromuscular conditions.
 To become a Physiatrist, individuals must complete 4 years of undergraduate degree followed by 4 years of medical school and another four additional years of specialty training.
 During this training period, Physiatrists receive extensive training in the diagnosis and treatment of the musculoskeletal and neuromuscular systems.
 This means that they are experts in sports medicine, pain management, spinal cord injuries, traumatic brain injuries, amputee care, and everything related to function.
 Physiatrists specialize in not just the medical management of injury and dysfunction, they also utilize interventional procedures and modalities to achieve these goals.

 During more complicated cases where a comprehensive rehabilitation plan is needed; a referral to physical therapy may be a part of the treatment plan.
 The Physiatrist acts as the conductor in the medical orchestra that includes physical therapy, occupational therapy, and speech therapy, among others.